Program Requirements

 - Complete all requirements for High Distinction.

 - Complete three additional courses in Economics or Mathematics for a total of 12 electives.
-At least one of the three additional courses must be taken in each department, and all three additional electives must be completed at the 400 level or above.
-(In Economics, “400 level” should be interpreted as a course having an Econ 4011 and/or Econ 4021 prerequisite.)
+At least one of the three additional courses must be taken in each department, and all three additional electives must be completed at the 4000-level or above.

-- All 12 electives (including the seven electives for the major, the two electives for Distinction, and the three electives for Highest Distinction) must be completed with a grade of B+ or better.
+- All 12 electives (including the seven electives for the major, the two electives for Distinction, and the three electives for Highest Distinction) must be completed with a grade of B+ or higher.

 - If the student takes additional courses that satisfy these requirements, then the courses with the lowest grades may be omitted when calculating the GPA for this purpose.